rforge/jss/pkg/inst/howto/final_editing.md

 - `\proglang` (e.g. `\proglang{S}3`), `\pkg` and `\code` have to be used for code highlighting (including titles and references).

-- Code that could potetially be executed by the reader should be in CodeInput/CodeOutput or equivalently int Sinput/Soutput environments.
+- Code that could potentially be executed by the reader should be in CodeInput/CodeOutput or equivalently in Sinput/Soutput environments.

 - Code that should not be run (e.g. `plot(x, y, ...)`) should be in `\code{}`.